mode95/Data_Science/SDMTSA/README.md

 # TIME SERIES FORECASTING

-A python and R project to forecast a time series with ARIMA, UCM and LSTM.
+A project developed both in python and R to forecast a time series comparing three methodologies: ARIMA, UCM, and Machine Learning (LSTM and GRU NN).